Disney Springs guidemaps

 Disney Village Marketplace & Lake Buena Vista Shopping Village

-Originally known as the Lake Buena Vista Shopping Village, Downtown Disney first opened back in 1975.
+Originally known as the Lake Buena Vista Shopping Village, Disney Springs first opened back in 1975.

 The Lake Buena Vista Shopping Village began as a small cluster of shops and restaurants that continued the Disney "atmosphere" outside of the Magic Kingdom and resorts.
 Back in those days, a trip to Disney World also meant having a few days outside of the park for further recreation such as golf, tennis, swimming, hiking, and of course, shopping and dining.